cv-library/jquery-spellchecker/README.md

 # jQuery Spellchecker

 The jQuery Spellchecker is a free Javascript spellchecker in the form of a lightweight jQuery plugin that can be used to check the spelling of text within a form field or within a DOM tree.
-This is a complete rewrite of the [initial spellchecker](http://code.google.com/p/jquery-spellchecker/) plugin I wrote.

-The current version of the plugin is v0.3.0.
+Note: This is a friendly fork of jquery-spellchecker, because the original was marked unmaintained.
+The PHP webservice has been removed from the source tree, with a view to making the JS code more reusable (see 'Requirements' below.

 ## Features